-4. In January 2006 Jersey introduced a new law that effectively capped the tax paid by its tax exile residents.
-Section 135a of the Income Tax (Jersey) Law 1961 (as amended) provided that persons granted what is called 1(1)(k) housing consent (which basically means they can live in Jersey without having to work there provided that they buy a house worth at least £1 million and make a local tax payment) are offered special exemption from Jersey's tax law that requires a resident person to pay tax on their world wide income.
-This concession, about which there appears to be a conspiracy of silence on the States of Jersey web site and amongst the professional advisers on the Island, provides that a person http://www.gov.je/NR/rdonlyres/36823EE0-4D32-4079-A19E-E1E6E1585D7E/0/JM170506attachment8433gstpageswebrev2.pdf page 2 accessed 8-6-07 enjoying such status has a limit on their tax liability calculated by reducing the tax rate to 1% on non-Jersey income that exceeds a statutory limit.
+4. In January 2006 Jersey introduced a new law that effectively capped the tax paid by its tax exile citizens.
+Section 135a of the Income Tax (Jersey) Law 1961 (as amended) provided that persons granted what is called 1(1)(k) housing consent (which basically means they can live in Jersey without having to work there provided that they buy a house worth at least £1 million and make a local tax payment) are offered special exemption from Jersey's tax law that requires a resident person to pay tax on their world wide income.17 This concession, about which there appears to be a conspiracy of silence on the States of Jersey web site and amongst the professional advisers on the Island, provides that a person enjoying such status has a limit on their tax liability calculated by reducing the tax rate to 1% on non-Jersey income that exceeds a statutory limit.
 As a result all Jersey source income is taxed at 20%.
 The first £1 million of foreign source income is taxed at 20%.
-The next £500,000 of foreign source income is taxed at 10% and all foreign source income over £1.5 million is taxed at 1%.
+The next £500,000 of foreign source income is taxed at 10% and all foreign source income over £1.5 million is taxed at 1%18.
 Since it is easy to arrange that almost any financial income be foreign source it is unlikely that a person enjoying this concession will have much if any Jersey income (by definition they will not work in Jersey).
-As such this little known piece of legislation means that wealthy residents not of Jersey origin (by definition) have an effective tax cap in Jersey of little more than £250,000.
+As such this little known piece of legislation means that wealthy persons not of Jersey origin (by definition) have an effective tax cap in Jersey of little more than £250,000.
 Admittedly, this is not 'no taxation' but if the individual had an income of, say, £10 million in a year from non-Jersey sources then the tax due would be £335,000, an effective tax rate of just 3.35%, and that can fairly be called nominal.

-In combination it is clear that, except with regard to its own resident population, Jersey has a very clear policy of charging no or nominal taxation.
+In combination it is clear that except with regard to its own resident population Jersey has a very clear policy of charging no or nominal taxation.
 Its new taxes have not been internationally approved.
 They use means of calculation and assessment that do not correspond with international norms.
 They maintain the fiction that special purpose entities created by the Jersey financial services industry are not resident in the Island even though they are registered, managed and controlled and can only undertake their transactions within its domain.
-Ring fences, which are widely seen as a harmful tax practice, remain in its taxation legislation for companies, individuals and sales taxes.
+Ring fences, which are universally seen as a harmful tax practice remain in its taxation legislation for companies, individuals and sales taxes.